AlphaMD

 Would it make sense to be on 25mg of enclomiphene twice a week while on 140mg a week of test cyp to help preserve fertility?
 I was prescribed this and...

-While you can, we would suggest to not if you're interested in the fitness aspects of TRT (which most men are).
-Enclomiphene is nice because it doesn't impact fertility the same way that Testosterone ...
+While you can, it's often not the best approach if you're interested in the fitness aspects of TRT (which most men are).
+Enclomiphene is nice because it doesn't impact fertility the same way that Test...
 See Full Answer

 Would you say that TRT with hCG is a much better option for someone that wants to maintain fertility as opposed to Enclomiphene mono therapy?
 I was co...

-We would say that, yes.
-In general although Enclomiphene appears to have less side effects than Clomid, it has not been around as long as these other therapies and the long term effects are not 100% k...
+Many providers would say that, yes.
+In general although Enclomiphene appears to have less side effects than Clomid, it has not been around as long as these other therapies and the long term effects ar...
 See Full Answer

 Get $30 off your first month’s order